 5. Responsive Adapts to Future Devices

 Finally, one of the biggest benefits of responsive design is that the size of the template is designed based on screen size, not a device.
 This means that no matter what size screen someone is viewing your website it will display properly for that screen size.
 So in the future as new devices (TVs, watches, glasses, etc.) are being used for web browsing, your responsive site will still look beautiful.
 Moving forward it will be extremely critical that your website provides mobile users with an easy-to-use experience.
-Having a mobile website is no longer a simply a nice feature, rather it is a necessity and literally impact the growth of your business.
+Having a mobile website is no longer simply a nice feature, rather it is a necessity and literally impact the growth of your business.

 - Read more: Web application design and development

 What excites you about the trends in responsive web design?
 How important is responsive web design for you – as a professional, an agency, or even as a consumer?
-Share your thoughts with us by leave your comments below.
+Share your thoughts with us by leaving your comments below.